realpython/materials/python-doctest/calculations/README.md

 # Functions to Perform Arithmetic Calculations

-The `calculations.py` Python module provides basic arithmetic operations, including sum, subtraction, multiplication, and division.
+The `calculations.py` Python module provides basic arithmetic operations, including addition, subtraction, multiplication, and division.

 Here are a few examples of how to use the functions in `calculations.py`: